 In addition, some essential oils can also have a highly disruptive effect on the insect’s metabolism or even be fatal.

 What Is The Best Essential Oil To Repel Ticks?

 Oregano essential has been regarded as the most effective oil in several studies.
-It contains cedrol that has the potential to kill 100% of ticks.
-However, oregano oil can be a skin irritant to some people.
+It contains cedrol that has the potential to kill ticks.
+However, oregano oil can be a skin irritant for some people.
 Make sure to dilute oregano oil in a carrier oil and always do a patch test before applying it to the skin.

-You can apply diluted oregano oil on your skin with a cotton ball.
-Or you can spray oregano oil mixture in a carrier oil on your clothes, such as jackets, socks, trousers, or hats but do not use on delicate fabrics that may stain.
-Never apply undiluted oregano oil directly on your skin it can cause irritation.
+You can apply diluted oregano oil to your skin with a cotton ball.
+Or you can spray oregano oil mixture in a carrier oil on your clothes, such as jackets, socks, trousers, or hats but do not use it on delicate fabrics that may stain.
+Never apply undiluted oregano oil directly to your skin it can cause irritation.

-Eucalyptus essential oils is a pleasant-smelling oil.
+Eucalyptus essential oils is pleasant-smelling oil.
 It is highly effective in repelling ticks and other pests.
-Almost all essential oils can be irritating to some people so make sure to dilute with a carrier oil before applying on your skin.
+Almost all essential oils can be irritating to some people so make sure to dilute with a carrier oil before applying it to your skin.
 If you are keeping pets, then avoid using eucalyptus essential oil try another repellent oil.

 Cedarwood essential oil is toxic to ticks.
 Cedarwood oil is one of the best essential oils to use as a tick repellent.
 Moreover, cedarwood oil is safe for people and animals when used as instructed.

 Clove bud oil is another great tick repellent.
 The pungent odor of clove essential oil has a very strong repelling effect.
 To use clove oil as an insect repellent, add 10 to 15 drops of the oil into 1 ounce of water.
 You can also use clove oil as a topical oil by mixing it in a carrier oil such as coconut oil.
 Apply this oil on the bare skin using a cotton ball.